liammurray/aws-fargate-demoservice/stack/README.md

 Creates VPC, ALB, NAT gateway, Fargate ECS cluster and service with task definition.

-Warning: the resources are a bit pricey so don't leave running for days unused.
+Warning: the resources are a bit pricey so don't leave running for days unused. ($16/month for alb, $32/month for nat, fargate tasks, etc.)

 ```bash
 cdk deploy demoservice